sjb-ch1mp/LinkRippr/README.md

 |div|id|
 |div|name|

-This is **incorrect**, but the same end goal can be achieved using any of the following definitions:
+This is **incorrect**, but the same end goal can be achieved using the following definition:

 |Element|Attributes|
 |----|----|